microsoftgraph/aspnetcore-webhooks-sample/TROUBLESHOOTING.md

 **The resource cannot be found.* browser page.**

 Make sure that a CSHTML view file isn't the active tab when you run the app from Visual Studio.

+## Hosting the sample without a tunnel

+Microsoft Graph (or any other webhook provider) needs a notification URL that it can reach to deliver notifications.
+The sample uses localhost as the development server.

+Localhost just means this host.
+If any webhook provider would deliver a notification to localhost, it would be delivering it to itself.
+Not very useful.

+Microsoft Graph can't deliver notifications to localhost.
+For this reason, we need a tunnel that can forward requests from a URL on the Internet to our localhost.

+There are some alternatives that you can consider to try this sample without a tunnel.

+### Host the sample on a cloud service

+You can host the sample using a cloud service such as Microsoft Azure.
+Cloud services allow you to expose the notification URL to the Internet.
+Microsoft Graph can deliver notifications to the URL in the cloud.

+Note that in some cases, you'll be able to deploy the sample to a website hosted in the cloud.
+In other cases, you'll need to set up a virtual machine and install a development environment with the prerequisites listed in the [ReadMe](./README.md#prerequisites).

+See your cloud provider's documentation for details about how to host a web application or virtual machine using the cloud service.